 5. Spaying and Neutering

 Spayed and neutered pets tend to be cheaper to insure.
-For instance, Embrace applies an automatic 5% discount to all policies for such pets.
+For instance, Embrace applies an automatic 5% discount to all policies for such pets, which tend to have lower lifetime costs for veterinary care and require fewer vet visits overall.

 7. Pet Age